juliogaraujo/Shrink-VM-Disk/README.md

 > Under progress....

-# Metod to shrink virtual machine disk
+# Method to shrink virtual machine disk

 ## Problem Description
 There are cases where it might be need to reduce the vm-disks because the lack of storage space for the server